Production of Avengers: Infinity War and Avengers: Endgame: Process

 When they were hired to write the films, Markus and McFeely were told by Feige and Marvel to make two separate films rather than a two-part story.
 They were also asked to use Thanos and the Infinity Stones, which suggested to Markus that the Guardians of the Galaxy should likely be included in the films.
 They were allowed to use any characters from throughout the MCU, and could kill-off characters if they wanted to.
 During the filming of Civil War in 2015, they started reading comic books and writing down ideas for what could happen in the films.
 They ended up with 60 pages worth of unrelated ideas which Marvel went through and either highlighted or flagged as not possible.
-Additionally, they created a master document in which they explored numerous possibilities for the direction of the story, comparing it to the What If comic book series.
+Additionally, they created a master document in which they explored numerous possibilities for the direction of the story, comparing it to the What If comic book series, and ranking the viability of each to adapt.
+Some of these ideas included adapting the 2005 comic storyline "House of M", and showing Thanos defeat the Nova Corps with member Richard Rider traveling to Earth to herald his coming.
 For the last four months of the year, the pair spent most of their time in a conference room with executive producer Trinh Tran—the representative from the "Marvel Studios Parliament" for the Avengers films—as well as Feige and the Russo brothers whenever they were free.
-Marvel gave them baseball cards of all the MCU characters so far, and each noted whether the respective actor was available for the films.
+Marvel gave them baseball cards of all the MCU characters so far, and each noted whether the respective actor was available for the films with existing contracts or would need to sign new ones.
 The writers began to pick potential groupings of characters, and gave these to Marvel along with their pages of ideas.
 McFeely referred to this stage of the process as research and development, with the pair attempting to figure out what elements Marvel and the Russos wanted to include in the films.
 As they came up with ideas for moments or scenes, such as when Thanos uses all of the Infinity Stones, these were written on cards and placed on a timeline to allow the writers to work towards those beats.
 Once this was completed, Markus and McFeely compiled the cards into an initial outline that included moments, scenes, dialogue, and jokes.
 They re-wrote the outline to be more readable, and sent it to Marvel for approval.